Mobile Phone Addiction: Is It Real and What Can We Do About It?

 Addiction to mobile phones can have negative effects on mental health, such as sadness, lack of sleep, and decreased productivity.
 Additionally, excessive mobile phone use can lead to physical health issues, such as headaches and neck pain.

-Developing a healthier relationship with your phone and social media can be achieved by setting parameters for yourself.
+Developing a healthier relationship with your phone can be achieved by setting parameters for yourself.
 You should focus on real-world activities.
 And ensure that your phone does not become an escape from reality or boredom.

 Professional therapists, counsellors, and psychologists are trained in assessing individual needs.
 And they provide guidance and resources to manage and reduce addiction.
 With proper treatment, an individual can identify the source of their addiction and start on the road to recovery.